palera1n/palera1n/README.md

 </p>

 # How does it work?
-It boots the device with AMFI patches.
-On first run, it'll boot a ramdisk which dumps your onboard blob, and installs Sileo and Substitute.
+It boots the device with multiple patches required.
+On first run, it'll boot a ramdisk which dumps your onboard blob, creates a fakefs (if using semi tethered), installs the loader app, and patches your kernel.

 # Issues
 ### Need help?